ccallawa/alyvix_doc/alyvix_designer/designer_element_tree.rst

 .. todo::

-   - See if Franz has better ideas for screenshots of the selection process.
+   - Find better ideas for screenshots of the selection process.
 What about using the Windows interface instead of arbitrary shapes?
 Create our own fictitious application using powerpoint and use it as a running example?
    - Groups let you structure nearby components (what are the limitations?)